karim-ouldaklouche/Sentiment_Analysis/README.md

 * Two bidirectionnal of LSTM layers
 * One final dense layer

-A GPU version of tensorflow has been used on colab.research of google.
+A GPU version of tensorflow 2 has been used on colab.research of google.

-For the moment the version of tensorflow is 1.15.
-While waiting the the version 2, the steps below can be followed :
-* !pip uninstall tensorflow
-* !pip install tensorflow-gpu

-There is another to use the version 2 of tensorflor with :
-* %tensorflow_version 2.x

-Unfortunalty, with this command, the GPU can be used.

 The table above gives the accuracy all the models (train and test set) :